patrickoser/social-app/README.md

 Working on:

-    When I click on a post on the 'Home' page, 'PostPage' populates that post as intended.
-When I click on a post on the 'Profile' it gets stuck in a loading screen.
-This may have to do with the id issue, but still unclear why it would only happen when clicking on the posts on 'Profile'.
-When I pull in posts from 'Profile', I dont reference the 'posts' object in from 'DataContext', instead I create a new one within 'Profile'.
-This may be part of them problem.

-    'userData' in Profile is not pulling in the information properly.
-    Could be because the component needs time to load first before the data can be accessed.
-Added a check to see if the component has mounted but still encountering the same issue.

     I could move the 'useEffect' hook into the Profile component, that way it would only load when you were on the Profile page.